iiDk-the-actual/GunRaidersCheats/README.md

 A: Probably not, but if it does, just reinstall Gun Raiders.

 **Q: Where is the source code?**
 A: There is no source code, as this is a long process done manually rather than using any code.
-If you would like a tutorial into making these mods, you may watch the video provided in the repository.
+If you would like a tutorial into making these mods, you may watch this video: https://files.catbox.moe/60gsd5.mp4

 ---